ROSEN Group: Educational Activities

-Awards
+International Awards

-In 2011, ROSEN Group received the Emsländischer Unternehmenspreis corporate award in the category corporate development.
-2015, ROSEN Group won the Global Pipeline Award presented by the Pipeline Division of the American Society of Mechanical Engineers (ASME) for its RoMat PGS service.
+In 2015, ROSEN Group won the Global Pipeline Award presented by the Pipeline Division of the American Society of Mechanical Engineers (ASME) for its RoMat PGS service.
 Novel measuring technology allows the determination of carbon steel line pipes’ yield strength for the first time.
 Measured yield strength of line pipe is used to determine the pipe grade of every pipeline section referring to technical standard API 5L.

-In 2012, the inhouse daycare in Lingen received the Arbeitgeberpreis für Bildung (Employer Award for Education) in the area of early childhood education.
-Furthermore it was honored with the title "House of the little researchers" (Haus der kleinen Forscher) several times.
-In 2016, the German Choral Association (Deutscher Chorverband) awarded the Caruso Award to the facility.
+In 2017, the Canadian Energy Pipeline Association recognized the company for developing the EMAT pipeline inspection service as an innovation for inspections in the oil and gas industry.
+In 2025, the ROSEN Group won the Honoris Award from the Consejo Colombiano de Seguridad, a non-profit organization in Colombia that promotes occupational safety and health in the workplace.